AgoraIO-Community/Agora-Unreal-SDK/Agora-Unreal-QuickStart/API_Example/README.md

 # API-Example

-This is a demo program to demonstrate the API call of Agora Unreal SDK.
+This is a demo program to show how to call API of Agora Unreal SDK.

 This demo project contains multiple levels:

-- Videolevel contains demo of API call of video.
+- VideoLevel   Show the API call of video.

-- Voicelevel contains demo of audio API call.
+- VoiceLevel   Show the API call of audio call.

 ![Alt text](README_Picture/Level_List.png?raw=true "PackageProject")